timothy-strange/wisty/README.md

 Wisty is a lightweight text editor for Linux with a clean, elegant look.
 It is intended for general use (don't expect code highlighting).
 It only handles UTF-8 files and has support for very large files (streamed read/write, will attempt to open files up to 1GB).

-Wisty was originally a fork of [Parchment](https://github.com/tywil04/parchment) but has been completely rewritten in Typescript.
-(Disclaimer: wisty was vibecoded, but with an emphasis good coding practices).
+Wisty was originally a fork of [Parchment](https://github.com/tywil04/parchment) but has been completely rewritten in Typescript using AI tools.

 ![wisty light](images/wisty-light.png)
 ![wisty dark](images/wisty-dark.png)